One Tech Tip: Replacing passwords with passkeys for an easier login experience

 I tried again using other verification methods, including my Google authenticator app that I already had on my iPhone, and it eventually succeeded.

-Setting up a passkey on LinkedIn was easy, though it involved running through some menus.
+Adding multiple passkeys to my Microsoft account — one on my password manager, another on my Yubico key — involved some head scratching over a few of the prompts, but I eventually figured it out.

-When I attempted to set up a passkey for my WhatsApp account, I discovered I had, apparently, already created one months earlier when I activated the app lock feature requiring a fingerprint scan.
+Setting up passkeys on LinkedIn and Amazon was much easier.
+And when I attempted to add a passkey to my WhatsApp account, I discovered I had, apparently, already created one months earlier when I activated the app lock feature requiring a fingerprint scan.

-There was more friction with my PayPal account because passkeys work on the app but not on some browsers, like Firefox.
-After setting one up, I also found the login process wasn’t smooth.
+Once set up, it was a breeze to sign in to some of my accounts with just a click or two.
+But there was some friction with my PayPal account because its passkeys don’t work on some browsers, like Firefox.

-Amazon provided the smoothest experience.
-But when I tried to login with my Amazon passkey, it asked for a one-time verification code from my authenticator app, which confused me because I thought passkeys were supposed to eliminate the need for multi-factor authentication.
+When I tried to log in with my Amazon passkey, it asked for a one-time verification code from my authenticator app, which confused me because I thought passkeys were supposed to eliminate the need for multi-factor authentication.

 Shikiar said it depends on the site, but, in theory, the passkey already has enough protection built in.